syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 {% endhighlight %}
 {% endtabs %}

-You can handle the event as follows.
+The SelectionChanged event can be handled as follows.

 {% tabs %}
 {% highlight C# %}